knpatel401/filetree/README.md

 (setq all-the-icons-scale-factor 1)
 ```
 ### Additional file info configuration
-Users can configure the information that can be cycled through and shown to the left of the filetree by customizing filetree-info-cycle-list.
-This is a list of lists, where each entry in the list is a view set (i.e., a set of columns to show), and each view set is a list  corresponding to each of the columns of info to be displayed;, for each column of info the user specifies the column heading, column width, a function that takes a file or dir name as input and returns a (possibly "propertized") string with the info to display, and a setting for the column justification that should be used.
+The information that can be cycled through and shown to the left of the filetree can be customized by using M-x customize on the variable filetree-info-cycle-list.
+By writing your own functions (similar to functions like filetree-get-file-last-modified) and adding an entry with that function to filetree-info-cycle-list, you can show whatever information about a file you'd like on the left.

-The default value is
+The default value (shown below) corresponds to 6 view sets.
+The first shows no additional information, the second shows the mode/size/last modification date for each file, the third shows size/last modification, and so on.
 ```
   '(;; cycle 0 - show no additional info
     ()